kirillk77/whisper2cyanite/README.md

 #### Migrating paths from a database subtree

+Dumping names of all Whisper database files to the `path-files.lst` file:

 ```bash
 whisper2cyanite list-files /var/lib/whisper/requests/nginx > path-files.lst
 ```

+Reading the `path-files.lst` file and migrating paths taken from there.
+Metric store operations are disabled.

 ```bash
 whisper2cyanite --run --jobs 8 --disable-metric-store --root-dir \